schromya/CueTune/README.md

 ## Progress
-Starting to build simple server to display RFID data.
+Have simple server to read/write rfid data.
+Speaker also wired to beep when rfid tapped.

-NOTE: Will probably want to turn webserver into websocket.Z
+NOTE: Will probably want to turn webserver into websocket.

 ## 1. Prerequisites